Al-Madina/Dynamic-Heuristic-Sets/README.md

 * Choose `Open`

-If you are using the command line, it is easier to include all `.java` files in a source file: `find -name "*.java" > sources.txt` assuming that you execute this command from inside the _root directory_ of the repository.
+If you are using the command line, it is easier to include all `.java` files in a source file: `find -name "*java" > sources.txt` assuming that you execute this command from inside the _root directory_ of the repository.
 Then, compile: `javac -cp ./src:./lib/* @sources.txt`.
 Finally, run the application: `java -cp ./src/:./lib/* dynheurset.Main`